CBR vs VBR: Choosing the Right Bitrate for Your Video

 Complexity of settings

-Simple to set up with fixed bitrate settings.
+Simple to set up with a fixed bitrate.

 When to use CBR vs VBR?